DashaFah/dashafah.github.io/_portfolio/project2.md

 alt: Keep Exploring

 caption:
-  title: Explore
+  title: A virtual classroom
-  subtitle: Graphic Design
+  subtitle: C#, VR
   thumbnail: assets/img/portfolio/VR_class-01.png
 ---
 Virtual classroom, where students all over the world will be able to listen to university lectures using VR technology with full immersion in the learning process without personal presence in the classroom